-My favorite feature of Inambakan falls is the milky blue pool of water in the catch basin which gets its color from the limestone cliffs that surround the falls.
-It seriously looks inviting enough to drink!
+My favorite feature of Inambakan Falls is the milky blue pool of water in the catch basin which gets its color from the limestone cliffs that surround the falls.

 Once you’ve taken a dip in the milky blue waters at the main set of falls, continue hiking along the trail and up the stairs to the next few levels of these Ginatilan Falls.

 You can stop in at the second level of Inambakan which features a shallow rock pool right at the top of the main set of falls.

 The level up from here was my favorite because there are several cliff-jumping spots into a number of refreshing rock pools.

 Continuing on, I followed the trail up a little higher to the top level of Inambakan Falls which features a large swimming hole and more cliff-jumping spots.

 The lush jungle that surrounds the area contrasts beautifully with the water and adds to the tranquility of this epic South Cebu tourist spot.

 Full Blog Post → Inambakan Falls

 Tumalog Falls in Oslob is one of the most popular tourist spots on the island!

 A visit to Tumalog Falls is typically combined with the Oslob Whale Shark Tour which is another great activity you can add to your itinerary!